dullacodes5853/Workday-Schedule-UOFT/README.md

 Workday Scheduler

-Todo List App
+Todo List App:
  This is a simple todo list app that allows you to create, manage, and save your tasks.
 It also has features like a "Clear" button to clear all completed tasks and a "Lock" button to save your data.

 ![image](https://user-images.githubusercontent.com/113802839/219804023-1a5715bb-9acb-437f-987f-741afc6a3597.png)

-Features
+Features:

 Add new tasks to your list.
 View all tasks in a list format.
 Clear all completed tasks.
 Lock and unlock your data for secure saving.
 Technologies

 This app is built using the following technologies:
 HTML
 CSS
 JavaScript